1999 Betty Barclay Cup – Singles

 The 1999 Betty Barclay Cup singles was the singles event of the fifteenth edition of the Betty Barclay Cup, a WTA Tier II tournament held in Hamburg, Germany and part of the European claycourt season.
-Martina Hingis was the defending champion but she did not compete that year.
+Martina Hingis was the reigning champion but she did not compete that year.

 Venus Williams won in the final 6–0, 6–3 against Mary Pierce.

 Seeds

 The top four seeds received a bye to the second round.